 If hiking is on your agenda, pack proper outdoor footwear with good support and traction.
 Sneakers or comfortable walking shoes will be perfect for exploring the cities, hiking shoes will be best for the trails, and sports sandals or water shoes will work well in the wet wadis (valleys and ravines), such as Wadi Mujib.
 Be sure to stash a pair of sandals as well, which will come in handy when lounging on the beach at Aqaba, staying overnight at a Bedouin camp in Wadi Rum, or enjoying the myriad other outdoor activities Jordan has to offer.

 Overall, Jordanians tend to be well-dressed and presentable.
-Many restaurants and bars in Amman enforce a dress code, so if you are spending time in the capital city, be sure to bring clothing and footwear you’d wear out to a nice dinner in any international city.
+Many restaurants and bars in Amman enforce a dress code, so if you're spending time in the capital city, be sure to bring clothing and footwear you'd wear out to a nice dinner in any international city.

 Sun Protection

-The desert sun may be stronger than what you are accustomed to.
+The desert sun may be stronger than what you're accustomed to.
 A brimmed hat, ample supply of sunscreen, long sleeves, and/or clothing with SPF technology are recommended.

 Swimwear

-Whether you are snorkeling at the Red Sea, spending a spa day at the Dead Sea, or wading through some of the many wadis, you’ll need swimwear.
-You’ll find women wearing a mix of burkinis (full coverage swimwear complete with hijab), one piece swimsuits, and occasionally bikinis.
-Two-piece swimsuits are more common and accepted in the touristic areas, such as the private beaches in front of Dead Sea hotels.
+You'll need swimwear whether you're snorkeling at the Red Sea, spending a spa day at the Dead Sea, or wading through some of the many wadis.
+You'll find women wearing a mix of burkinis (full-coverage swimwear complete with hijab), one-piece swimsuits, and occasionally bikinis.
+Two-piece swimsuits are more common and accepted in tourist areas, such as the private beaches in front of Dead Sea hotels.

 Plan your trip to Jordan